-From time to time, circumstances dictate the provision of short-term, special access to University systems.
-Such access must be in accordance with the strictest adherence to the user policies stated above and may only be granted by the Information Technology Department after review of a written petition.
-The petition must state the purpose of the access, the source user name, and the department.
+From time to time, circumstances dictate the provision of short-term, special access to university systems.
+Such access must be in accordance with the strictest adherence to the user policies stated above and may only be granted by the Office of Information Technology after review of a written petition.
+The petition must state the purpose of the access, the source username, and the department.
 Such access will typically be provided only for a limited time and will be allowed only from designated computers.
 All such petitions that are approved will be maintained on file in the Office of Information Technology.
 All connections made through such petitions will be monitored.